|Top Previous Next|

 I. The '@' Parameter.
 This parameter indicates the base location of the cave.
 Since the value is only used to calculate Magnetic Declination, it does not have to be the entrance or specific location in the cave.
 All that is necessary is

-Four values are specified in the command.
+Five values are specified in the command.
 Here is a description of each value in the order:

 1. UTM East.
 The first value specifies the standard UTM-East distance in meters.